-Several shipping industry organisations have published the "Interim Industry Transit Advice, Southern Red Sea and Gulf of Aden September 2024".
+Several shipping industry organisations have published the "Interim Industry Transit Advice, Southern Red Sea and Gulf of Aden - September 2024".
 Among other information, the document includes considerations about routing and vessel hardening.
 The Joint Maritime Information Centre has also issued bridge emergency reference cards in October 2024.
+Finally, a new BMP "Maritime Security" document was released in March 2025, with updated security and mitigation measures applicable to Red Sea transits.

-Both documents are available via www.maritimeglobalsecurity.org.
+All documents are available via www.maritimeglobalsecurity.org.